Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 <img width="1150" height="601" alt="image" src="https://github.com/user-attachments/assets/a2458510-78dd-417d-b554-75afa02d8e16" />

-(High Level of Financial Knowledge is required, this is to explore AI Agents applications on fintech and automations)
+A strong foundation in financial knowledge is prefered for this work.
+It aims to explore and apply AI agent technologies within the fintech and automation sectors, focusing on practical and innovative use cases.

 -----------------------------------------------

  **Agent 3 : Healthcare Application: Health & Wellness AI Agentic System [Idea Phase]**